l-hoang/scala-chef/README.md

 * measure-type in ingredients not supported
 * Everything is in CAPS
 * mixing bowl and baking dish are combined into MIXING_BOWL and BAKING_DISH
+* negative ingredients aren't possible
+* A loop verb's end counter part is created by adding a d or ed (even if it's gramatically incorrect

 ## To Do:
 - [ ] implement runtime evaluator